#EventWell22

 Breaking bias is important because ultimately it is a form of suicide prevention.
 Mental illness is treatable and recovery definitely possible.
 Often, people will speak with a friend, family member or colleague before they will talk to a mental health professional, sometimes taking up to a year before they will seek professional help and support.
 This needs to change!

-Some of the things you can do to break the bias during Event Wellbeing Week:
+Some of the things you could do to break the bias during Event Wellbeing Week, and can do now:

 • Learn collectively what unconscious biases are and come together to chat about your findings as a team